 assumptions of the Lewis model

-• Surplus labour: according to Lewis, the subsistence agriculture sector consists of surplus labour.
+- Surplus labour: according to Lewis, the subsistence agriculture sector consists of surplus labour.
 Surplus labour implies that the marginal productivity of labour is zero in this subsistence sector.
 That is, the total output of this sector will not fall even if surplus labour is removed from rural agricultural production.
-This surplus labour shifts to the modern industrial sector with a high productivity level.
+Furthermore, this surplus labour shifts to the modern industrial sector with a high productivity level.
 This leads to the structural transformation of the economy.

 Process of structural transformation